OfficeDev/office-js-docs-pr/docs/develop/support-for-task-pane-and-content-add-ins.md

     - The [Settings](../../reference/shared/settings.md) object to save custom data, such as user preferences, and add-in state.

+> [!IMPORTANT]
- >**Important**  Some of the API members aren't supported across all Office applications that can host content and task pane add-ins.
+> Some of the API members aren't supported across all Office applications that can host content and task pane add-ins.
 To determine which members are supported, see any of the following:

 For a summary of Office JavaScript API support across Office host applications, see [Understanding the JavaScript API for Office](../../docs/develop/understanding-the-javascript-api-for-office.md).